Reviews

 • Dropbox Capture for screen recording and annotation

-Cons: 2GB free is the worst of any major service in 2026 · Not zero-knowledge · Expensive relative to Google Drive or OneDrive
+Cons: 2GB/3-device free plan is the worst of any major service · Not zero-knowledge · Pricey next to Google Drive or OneDrive

 Best for: Creative professionals, agencies, and teams using third-party tools who need rock-solid sync.